macaroni-os/macaroni-tasks/README.md

 $ make
 Available commands:

 lxd-tasks               Update Mottainai tasks and pipeline for all images iso-tasks               Update Mottainai tasks and pipeline for all ISOs isos2cdn                Create task for sync ISOs namespacse to CDN ns2cdn                  Create task for sync Repositories namespaces to CDN isos_pipeline           Create ISOs Stable pipeline. isos_release            Create ISOs pipeline for a release. luet-tasks              Create/Update Luet repos tasks/pipeline. build-pkgs              Create task for build specific packages. build-pipeline          Create the pipeline for build missing packages of a repository.
                         Require a local copy of the target repo.
                         Use start-build-pipeline instead.
 start-build-pipeline    Create task for create build pipeline of the
                         missing packages.
 luet-pc                 Run luet-portage-converter locally. start-luet-pc           Create task to execute luet-portage-converter for a
                         specified repository.
 tag4testing             Tag for testing the selected repo (uses target repo).
                         This target is for testing atomic operation.
-                      Uses tag4test-pipeline instead for workflow. tag4test-pipeline     Tag for testing the selected repo and bump revision.
+                        Uses tag4test-pipeline instead for workflow. tag4test-pipeline       Tag for testing the selected repo and bump revision. start-upgrade-pipeline  Start a complete upgrade workflow to a specific repository and for the configured kits.

 ```